galenhuntington/g86/README.md

 also 25%, when it can be used.
 There are many other encodings for when other character sets, usually smaller, are desired.

-The theoretical limit would be to use all printable ASCII codepoints, expanding about 21.8%.
+The theoretical limit would be to use all 95 printable ASCII codepoints, expanding about 21.8%, or even add the newline character for 96 and 21.5%.
 Approaching this requires complex encodings with large block sizes.
 E.g., one can get 22.2% by encoding nine bytes into eleven characters, and more complexity and heavy calculation must be added if the above properties are desired.
 But it would be an odd case to be willing to accept all of, but only, ASCII, and to tolerate